iljarotar/synth/README.md

 ### Patch Files

 This section explains all available modules and provides example configurations.
-To see some more examples see the [examples](examples/) directory.
+For more examples see the [examples](examples/) directory.

 Each module must have a unique name across all modules.
 This name is used as a reference in other modules, e.g. when a module is used as a CV or modulator.
+Each module outputs values in the interval `[-1, 1]`.
+Additionally, all parameters of a module are limited not to extend the reasonable ranges for each specific parameter, e.g. an oscillator's frequency will never exceed 20,000Hz.
+Such limitations make the outcome of a configuration more predictable.
+Those modules whose main purpose is to provide CV values for other modules only output values between `0` and `1`.

+#### CV

 If a module is provided with a CV its static value is ignored.
 For example, if you pass a CV to an oscillator this CV will provide the oscillator's frequency and the statically assigned frequency will be ignored.
+When mapping a CV-provider's output to a parameter, only positive values are considered.
+So a value in the interval `[0, 1]` is mapped to the respective parameter's range.
+For example, a sequencer will output values in the range `[0, 1]` and those values will be mapped to an oscillator's frequency range `[0, 20000]` if the sequencer is used as a CV for that oscillator.

+#### Modulation

 If a module is provided with a modulator it will modulate a parameter around its static or CV-provided value.
 For example, a mixer with a gain of `0.5` and a sine wave as a modulator will output a tremolo around the gain value of `0.5`.

-Each module outputs values in the range `[-1, 1]`.
-When using a module as a CV or modulator for some parameter of another module the range `[-1, 1]` is mapped to the range of the respective parameter.

-Example:
-An oscillator's frequency is in the range `[0, 20000]`.
+For example, an oscillator's frequency is in the range `[0, 20000]`.
 A modulator that outputs values in the entire possible range of `[-1, 1]` will modulate the oscillator's frequency in the entire range `[0, 20000]`.
-To control the amount of modulation you must pass the modulator through a mixer and attenuate its gain.
+To control the amount of modulation you must send the modulator through a mixer and attenuate its gain.

+#### Module Reference

 The following yaml file provides examples and explanations for all configuration parameters.